loosrob/nymea-plugin-yahama/README.md

 Each supported receiver on your local area network should appear automatically in the system.

 Browsing is supported, but can be slow due to the nature of the Yamaha API.
+As a nice extra, a random album on a random server can be started with a simple action.

 ## Supported Things